 Sifrol helps most people with Parkinson's disease or RLS, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Do not be alarmed by these lists of possible side effects.

-You may not experience any of them.
 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor if you notice any of the following and they worry you: